 Possible Causes

-• Aspiration of food, drink, or vomit into lungs
+• Aspiration of food, liquid, or vomit into the lungs

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.